NowickiLukasz/job-listing-site-ci-pp4/TESTING.md

 | Bug | Summernote field to large for mobile screens and accepts images which throw error |
 |:-------:|:--------|
-| Solution | In Settings.py , create a SUMMERNOTE_CONFIG section where it is 100% of the container, and remove non necessary editor functions.
+| Solution | In Settings.py , create a SUMMERNOTE_CONFIG section where it is 100% width of the container, and remove non necessary editor functions.

 | Bug | Website titles do not show in tabs in browser |
 |:-------:|:--------|